Haunted Apartment Stairwell That Loses One Floor a Year

 Still, the climb felt wrong.

-I counted the steps again.
 Fewer than before.

 It didn’t.

-But the stairwell felt as if it had.
+But something in the stairwell had.

 The Haunted Apartment Stairwell and the Missing Fourth Floor

-From the third-floor landing to my floor, there should have been another turn.
+There should have been another turn.
 Another landing marked “4.”

 There was none.